The Quality Crisis Caught at $28K: How Three Weeks of Checklists Prevented Revenue Collapse

 That’s $6,600 per hour of systematization work.

-How This Proves Early Warning Systems Work
+How This Case Proves Early Quality Warning Systems Work At $18K–$28K

 Diego’s case isn’t luck.
-It’s proof that catching problems at eighteen thousand to twenty-eight thousand prevents crises at thirty-five thousand to fifty thousand.
+It’s proof that catching problems at $18,000 to $28,000 prevents crises at $35,000 to $50,000.

-The Framework He Applied: Early warning recognition from What Breaks at $25K showed him the twenty-five-thousand-dollar quality breaking point.
+The Framework He Applied: Early warning recognition from What Breaks at $25K showed him the $25,000 quality breaking point.
 Quality transfer through documentation gave him the systematization method.
 Weekly self-assessment caught quality drift before clients noticed enough to leave.

 Why It Worked: